ONE OF THE BEST SUMMER VACATIONS IN SCOTLAND

 The real star of the week was Kinross House itself and the magnificent team of staff, lead by the butler Douglas above stairs and Andrew the chef below stairs.
 It is a great skill to provide immaculate service and this was combined with a huge amount of charm which completely won over the guests.
 We made the most of the splendid grounds to host a croquet master class, some clay pigeon shooting, a gripping falconry display and Kenny the gardener did a great tour of his domain.
-An evening barbecue overlooking the loch with the grounds lit up was pretty magical but perhaps the highlight was the gala dinner organised at the stunning Glamis Castle, which was floodlit on arrival with a piper in full ceremonial dress to greet them.
+An evening barbecue overlooking the loch with the grounds lit up was pretty magical but perhaps the highlight was the gala dinner organized at the stunning Glamis Castle, which was floodlit on arrival with a piper in full ceremonial dress to greet them.
 There is something about the approach to Glamis down the long drive that never fails to impress.
 The state dining room was looking magnificent and with candles twinkling, silver gleaming and some very fine wines being served, the guests all described it as a magical evening.
 We had a final night ceilidh where guests and staff danced reels together, smoked cigars and sipped drams in front of a roaring fire.
 It was a beautiful sight to see such harmony between guests & staff and there were tearful farewells.
 These kind of visits make me very proud of LTR and the service we offer.
 There was laughter and good humor throughout their stay and Scotland truly put its best foot forward.